in28minutes/spring-boot-master-class/02.Spring-Boot-Web-Application/Step05.md

 ## What You Will Learn during this Step:
-- You first GET Parameter
+- You first GET Parameter.
 - Problem with using GET

 ## Snippets